7 Foods That Are Toxic for Dogs and 7 Foods That Are Safe

-What Seven Foods Are Really Toxic For Dogs
+7 Foods That Are Not Toxic for Dogs

 Raw eggs keep your dog healthy.
-Some holistic veterinarians believe that the beneficial effects of the egg are lost through processesing and it is better for your dog if given still raw.
+They contain fatty acids and many vitamins that are missing in your dog's normal diet.
+Many holistic veterinarians believe that the beneficial effects of the egg are lost through cooking or processing and it is better for your dog if given still raw.

 One web site published an article where an owner told of her dog dying only a few days after eating garlic; the story was reproduced on another web site as proof of the toxicity of garlic, and before long other “experts” were using the second web site as their evidence of the danger of garlic.